taro-rb/taro/README.md

 - `'Boolean'` - accepts and renders `true` or `false`
 - `'Float'`
+- '`FreeForm'` - accepts and renders any JSON-serializable object, use with care
 - `'Integer'`
 - `'NoContentType'` - renders an empty object, for use with `status: :no_content`
 - `'String'`